Skip to main content

 The NDP, however, have seized on this story as their MLA’s and supporters have gone on the attack asking when the party knew about it, as if inferring they had ignored it, and also saying that Halford hadn’t gone far enough, and should have demanded Chan resign his seat.

-Now let me just say, at the outset, these are serious allegations, and if they end up being true, they will potentially reflect on the Conservative party.
+Now let me just say, at the outset, these are serious allegations, and if they end up being true, they will likely negatively reflect on the Conservative Party.

 That said, allegations of wrongdoing, as well as charges of criminality haven’t escaped the BC NDP.
 And like the old saying goes, those who live in glass houses shouldn’t throw stones.

-While the NDP puff up with self-righteousness over the incident, and continue with their holier-than-thou social media campaign, who can forget these events:
+While the NDP puff up with self-righteousness over the incident, and continue with their holier-than-thou social media campaign, perhaps it's well worth remembering these events:

 Comments